eslavnov/pylips/README.md

 **Write down the username and password since they are required for all future calls!**

+**Security note:**

+To pair with the TV we need to create a HMAC signature using an 88-character (?) key.
+As far as I can tell the key is used for pairing only.
+With that in mind and to make this tool as user-friendly as possible, the key is hardcoded.
+I see no security issues with this but if you are extremely paranoid you can change it: look for a secret_key in the beginning of the code.

 ## Controlling the TV ##
 You can take advantage of some of the built-in commands (to be extended) or send your own custom commands.